Measures of irrationality for hypersurfaces of large degree: Introduction

 (Note that the curves $C$ computing the connecting and covering gonalities are allowed to be singular.)
 Thus

 and in general one has the inequalities

 The integer $\irrdeg(X)$ is perhaps the most natural generalization of the gonality of a curve, but $\covgon(X)$ often seems to be easier to control.\footnote{We introduce the connecting gonality only because it fits naturally into the picture.
-In fact this invariant does not enter seriously into any of our results.}
+In fact this invariant does not enter seriously into any of our results.} Another invariant, suggested by Voisin, is the least degree $v(X)$ of one-parameter families of Chow-constant zero cycles that cover $X$.
+This satisfies $v(X) \le \covgon(X)$.

-The degree of irrationality was introduced by Heinzer and Moh in \cite{HM}, and Yoshihara subsequently computed it for several classes of surfaces (\cite{Y1}, \cite{Y2}, \cite{Y3}, \cite{Y4}).
+The degree of irrationality was introduced by Heinzer and Moh in \cite{HM}, and Yoshihara subsequently computed it for several classes of surfaces (\cite{Y1}, \cite{Y2}, \cite{Y2.5}, \cite{Y3}, \cite{Y4}).
 Lopez and Pirola \cite{LP} showed in passing that if $X \subseteq \PP^3$ is a surface of degree $d \ge 4$, then $\covgon(X) = d-2$.
 Along similar lines, Fakhruddin established in his note \cite{F} that given any integer $c > 0$, a very general hypersurface of sufficiently large degree in any smooth variety does not contain any curves of gonality $\le c$.
-However as a measure of irrationality, it seems that the covering gonality was first studied systematically in \cite{Bast}, where Bastianelli computes $\covgon(X)$ and bounds $\irrdeg(X)$ when $X = C_2$ is the symmetric square of a curve $C$.
+However as a measure of irrationality, it seems that the covering gonality was first studied systematically in \cite{Bast}, where the first author computes $\covgon(X)$ and bounds $\irrdeg(X)$ when $X = C_2$ is the symmetric square of a curve $C$.